Wentril/kubernetes_workshop/course.md

 ## Inspecting a rollout

-Lets make a change in the Deployment to downgrade the image version of nginx to `1.28.0`, set value in yaml file: `image: nginx:1.28.0`
+Let's make a change in the Deployment to downgrade the image version of nginx to `1.28.0`, set value in yaml file: `image: nginx:1.28.0`

 After that apply the change: